 But my petty crime takes place in the produce department.
 It is sprout-related.

-I grab a box ~ the clear plastic square kind that is absolutely packed with sprouts.
-I marvel at their densely-packed configuration.
+I zero in on a box ~ the clear plastic square kind that is densely packed with sprouts.
+I marvel at its contents.
 It’s impossible to just take a few.
 I cram a handful in my mouth.

 Euphoria.
 I need them.

 The thick dense forest of tiny green shoots is satisfying.
-So satisfying, I can remember everything about this moment of elation, in my study, forty years later, thousands of miles away.
+SO satisfying, I can remember everything about this moment of elation, in my study, now over forty years later, thousands of miles away.

-I returned to the scene of the crime a few more times in the years to come, a repeat offender in this act of juvenile delinquency.
+I returned to the scene of the crime a few more times in the years to come.
+A repeat offender in this act of juvenile delinquency.
 Not too much though.
-It’s hard to eat a whole box of sprouts without being noticed.
+It’s hard to eat a whole box of sprouts without someone taking notice.

 While living in the Bay Area in my early twenties, frequenting the Farmer’s Market on the Embarcadero, a friend and I tried wheatgrass for the first time.
 “It’s like drinking a lawn,” she noted.

-Eating that box of sprouts felt like funneling a pure dose of fresh growth ~ potential energy ~ directly into my system.
+Eating that box of sprouts felt a bit like that.
+Funneling a pure dose of fresh growth ~ potential energy ~ directly into my system.
 Did I mention the euphoria?

 Years later, I learned just how full of nutrition sprouts actually are.
-But all the nutritional data in the world could never express that felt experience of taking this energy in ~ light, crunchy, green, densely packed.
+But all the nutritional data in the world couldn’t do justice to that felt experience of taking this mega-dose of energy in ~ light, crunchy, green, densely packed.

-It’s so clear to me, from everything I now know about nutrition, how this deep craving for sprouts reflected exactly what my system needed.
+It’s so clear to me now, from all I have learned about nutrition, that this deep craving reflected a real need.
+Sprouts were exactly what my system needed.
 I wasn’t excited by candy, or milk, or tomatoes, or bagels, or even cheese.

 It was all about the sprouts.

-Sprouts (especially taken in mass, as in this incident) were like a superhighway for protein (and plenty of other essential micronutrients) to get into my system.
+Sprouts (especially taken in mass, as I managed to pull off in that produce aisle) were like a superhighway for protein (and plenty of other essential micronutrients) into my system.

 I still love sprouts.
-And micro-greens now too.
-They are simultaneously earthy and light.
-There is a springy, uplifting quality about them.
+And micro-greens now, too.
+Simultaneously earthy and light, there is a delightfully springy, uplifting quality about them.

 Lots of people love a little crunch and find themselves reaching for chips, crackers, toast, croutons.
 I’ve been known to enjoy all of these, of course.
 But if it’s nourishment you’re after, there’s no comparison.
 Sprouts will give you a crunch, and a host of other necessary goodies, such as antioxidants, not found in chips!

-My favorite these days is a mix of fenugreek, radish and clover seeds.
-Broccoli sprouts have anti-cancer properties.
+My favorite blend these days is a mix of fenugreek, radish and clover seeds.
+Broccoli sprouts have impressive anti-cancer properties.
 The process of sprouting increases available protein, vitamins and antioxidants.
-It increases bio-availability, meaning our ability to absorb the nutrition within the seed.
+It increases bio-availability: our ability to fully Absorb the extensive array of nutrients that live within any given seed.

 The potential energy contained in a seed is astronomical.
 This article from November 2015 reveals a successful cultivation of a plant from seeds buried for 32,000 years, thanks to the effect of permafrost (and some ancient Arctic Squirrels).